Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/conclusion.md

 ### Strategy 1: Standard random walk

 To model a particle following an "unintelligent" random walk strategy, we first select a random direction of movement along with a duration of tumble.
 The angle of reorientation is a random number selected uniformly between 0° and 360°.
-The duration of each tumble is a "wait time" of sorts and follows an exponential distribution with experimentally verified mean 0.1s[^Saragosti2012].
+The duration of each tumble is a "wait time" of sorts and follows an exponential distribution with experimentally verified mean equal to 0.1 seconds[^Saragosti2012].
 As the result of a tumble, the cell only changes its orientation, not its position.

 We then select a random duration to run and let the bacterium run in that direction for the specified amount of time.
 The duration of each run follows an exponential distribution with mean equal to the experimentally verified value of 1 second.